Krawette/BetterDiscordPlugins/Total-Remover/README.md

 </div>

 ## How To Start Using:
-* Download the Plugin via Github or Better Discord.
+* Download the Plugin via Github or Better-Discord site.
-* Unpack (If rap/zip etc.), throw it into B.D.
+* Unpack (If rar/zip etc.), throw it into B.D.
 Plugins path.
 * Activate this - in Discord, from B.D.
 Plugins Tab (D.C.
 Settings).
 * Scroll to bottom of Discord's Settings Tabs, and find  Button with "Total Remover".
 * Click, search for proper options, switch and should be done.